 China’s growing influence on the market has increased during the past decade.
-For example, China’s GDP in 1978 accounted for 2% of the global total and most of the Chinese lived below the poverty line.
-China had a GDP of $305.35 billion, compared to the USA’s $2.86 trillion by 1980.
-Nevertheless, China’s GDP had grown to $23.15 trillion GDP by 2017, when the USA’s had a GDP of $19.39 trillion.
-Now China is stockpiling gold, enlarging its reserves.
+For example, the country’s GDP in 1978 accounted for 2% of the global total, and most of the Chinese lived below the poverty line.
+By 1980, China had a GDP of $305.35 billion, compared to the USA’s $2.86 trillion.
+By 2017, China’s GDP had grown to $23.15 trillion, compared to $19.39 trillion in the US.
+Now China is stockpiling gold and enlarging its reserves.
 What will happen if China keeps raising them?

 China’s position on the gold market has been unclear for a long time.
-However, gradually and quietly, it has become a dominant player there.
-After years of secrecy as for its official gold holdings, in 2009, China announced that it had 1,054 tons of gold in the reserves.
-In 2015, the PBoC (People’s Bank of China) said that they had increased their reserves to 1,658 tonnes.
-China’s gold reserves as of May 2018, were already at 1.842 tons.
-Thus, China has become the sixth country with the largest gold reserves.
-Nevertheless, some analysts believe that China has more gold in its reserves than it lets on.
+However, gradually and quietly, it has become a dominant player.
+In 2009, after years of secrecy around its official gold holdings, China announced that it had 1,054 tons of gold in the reserves.
+In 2015, the People’s Bank of China (PBoC) said that they had increased their reserves to 1,658 tonnes.
+As of May 2018, China’s gold reserves were already at 1,842 tons.
+This ranks China no. 6 on the list of countries with the largest gold reserves.
+Nevertheless, some analysts believe that China has more gold in its reserves than it is actually letting on.

-Since 2008, the PBoC has been stocking up gold at a quick pace.
-Apart from that, China took South Africa’s position as the world’s leading producer of gold In 2007.
-For instance, in 2018, China mined 402.1 tonnes of gold.
-Though about 15 % of all gold produced worldwide comes from China, the country hardly exports any gold mined there.
+Since 2008, the PBoC has been stocking up gold at a rapid pace.
+In addition, China overtook South Africa’s position as the world’s leading producer of gold in 2007.
+By 2018, China was mining 402.1 tonnes of gold.
+Although about 15% of all gold produced worldwide comes from China, the country hardly exports any gold mined there.

 Analysts say that China aims to diversify its reserves away from the USD.